wandb/weave/docs/docs/guides/evaluation/scorers.md

     similarity_scorer = EmbeddingSimilarityScorer(
         client=llm_client
-        target_column="reference_text",  # the dataset column to compare the output against threshold=0.4  # the cosine similarity threshold to use )
+        threshold=0.4  # the cosine similarity threshold to use )
     ```

     **Parameters:**

-    - `target`: This scorer expects a `target` column in your dataset, it will calculate the cosine similarity of the embeddings of the `target` column to the AI system output.
+    - This scorer expects a `target` column in your dataset, it will calculate the cosine similarity of the embeddings of the `target` column to the AI system output.
 If your dataset doesn't contain a column called `target` you can use the scorers `column_map` attribute to map `target` to the appropriate column name in your dataset.
 See the Column Mapping section for more.
     - `threshold` (float): The minimum cosine similarity score between the embedding of the AI system output and the embdedding of the `target`, above which the 2 samples are considered "similar", (defaults to `0.5`). `threshold` can be in a range from -1 to 1:
     - 1 indicates identical direction.
     - 0 indicates orthogonal vectors.